 runConfig.sh for more information.

-If using monthly diagnostics, be sure to always start and end your run on the first day and time of the month.
+Be sure to always start your monthly diagnostic runs on the first day of the month.

 Besides compiling with